department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/what-happens-after-rating.md

 - **For Dependent Benefits:** If you’re 30% or more disabled due to a disability caused by service in the military, you can get financial support and benefits for your qualified dependents.
 There are 2 ways to register:
   - [Register through eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation), or
   - [Register through your local VA office](/facilities/)
-- **For Other Benefits:** Check with your local or state VA offices for other benefits you may be able to get—like help with buying a home or making changes to your home to make it more accessible, or help with getting a job. <br> [Find a VA office near you](https://www.va.gov/statedva.htm).
+- **For Other Benefits:** Check with your local or state VA offices for other benefits you may be able to get—like help with buying a home or making changes to your home to make it more accessible, or help with getting a job. <br> [Find a VA regional benefit office near you](https://www.va.gov/statedva.htm).

 </div>
 </div>